 "When meeting people that feel very genuine and pure, I hope to keep them in my life," she told Variety, "because that's the only way that I'm going to stay close to the ground in any capacity."

-For a Type 3, this is the real work — keeping people around who know you as a person, not a brand.
-Her admission that what scares her most is "not spending enough time with the people I love" suggests she's aware of the trap her type falls into: achieving everything while connecting with no one.
+That's the work — keeping people around who know her as a person, not a brand.
+Her admission that what scares her most is "not spending enough time with the people I love" suggests she's aware of the Achiever's classic trap: winning everything, connecting with no one.

 The Taylor Swift Dynamic